 - Tecma toilets in master and guest heads – fresh water flush

-- Cruise RO watermaker with manual flush
+- Cruise RO watermaker with manual operation manual flush?

 - Through hull functions are labeled

 - Forward raked wind screens for water shedding and pilothouse electronics for glare reduction

 - Upper and lower instrument consoles for excellent nav instrument visibility

 - Twin Llebroc helm chairs upholstered in black Ultraleather